msdickinson/blog/content/posts/Roller Coaster API Implementation (Part 3).md

 ### Projects

-Below I have listed all packages completed with a summary and link to theirsource code.
+Below I have listed all packages completed with a summary and link to their source code.

 All Builds are viewable at [Pipelines (Builds)](https://dev.azure.com/marksamdickinson/DickinsonBros/_build?view=folders "Pipelines (Builds)")